Motel Hell: Plot

 Vincent and Ida kill three victims and take them to the slaughterhouse.
-As they remove the victims' bodies, the dirt around Bo loosens and he begins to escape.
+As they remove the victims' bodies, the dirt around Bo loosens, and he begins to escape.
 Bruce sneaks back to the motel to rescue Terry, but Ida returns.
-She ambushes Bruce and knocks him out, then holds Terry at gunpoint to the meat processing plant where Vincent reveals his secret.
+She ambushes Bruce and knocks him out, then holds Terry at gunpoint, to the meat processing plant, where Vincent reveals his secret.
 Terry is horrified by the prospect of smoking human flesh.
 Meanwhile, Bo escapes and frees the other victims from the garden.
-Ida goes back to the motel to get something to eat, but the victims attack her and knock her out.
+Ida goes back to the motel to get something to eat, but the victims attack her and knock her unconscious.
 Terry tries to escape, but Vincent gases her and ties her to a conveyor belt.
 He is interrupted by Bo, who crashes through a window, but Vincent strangles the weakened Bo.

 Bruce awakens and finds one of his brother's shotguns.
 He goes to the plant but finds that his brother has armed himself with a giant chainsaw and placed a pig's head over his own as a gruesome mask.
-Vincent disarms his brother, but Bruce grabs his own chainsaw and duels Vincent.
-During the fight, the belt restraining Terry is activated, sending her slowly to a cutting blade.
+Vincent disarms his brother, but Bruce grabs his own chainsaw and duels with Vincent.
+During the fight, the belt restraining Terry is activated, sending her slowly toward a cutting blade.
 Despite his wounds, Bruce drives the chainsaw deep into Vincent's side.
 Bruce frees Terry and returns to Vincent.
-He gasps his final words, leaving the farm and "secret garden" to Bruce and lamenting his own hypocrisy for using preservatives.
+He gasps out his final words, leaving the farm and the "secret garden" to Bruce, and lamenting his own hypocrisy in using preservatives.

-Bruce and Terry go to the "secret garden" and find only Ida, who is buried head first.
-As they leave the motel, Bruce comments he is glad he left home when he was eleven.
+Bruce and Terry go to the "secret garden" and find only Ida, who is buried headfirst.
+As they leave the motel, Bruce comments that he is glad he left home when he was 11.
 Terry suggests burning the motel, claiming it is evil.

-The neon sign saying "Motel Hello" fully short-circuits, permanently darkening the "O".
+Afterward, the neon sign reading "Motel Hello" short-circuits and permanently darkens the "O".

-As the credits end, the short circuiting sign that is now saying “Motel Hell” explodes, destroying it.

 Production

+Development

 Motel Hell was written and produced by brothers Robert Jaffe and Steven-Charles Jaffe, who, up to that point, had never worked on a screenplay together.
 According to Robert, the story "sprung forth full-blown from our demented minds".
 The screenplay was finished around 1977, after four weeks, although selling it proved difficult.
 According to Steven-Charles, studios "either hated it or thought it was the most bizarre script they'd ever read".
 The Jaffes had been impressed by director Tobe Hooper's 1974 horror film The Texas Chain Saw Massacre, and Universal Pictures planned to produce Motel Hell at one point with Hooper directing.
 However, the studio backed out of the project upon reading the script, which Robert speculated was "probably a little too far out for their tastes".
 United Artists (UA) also rejected it, but reconsidered several months later, following executive changes and the rising popularity of shock films.
 The Jaffes eventually reached a production deal with UA.